Fix heading order for better accessibility

 .join('\n')

-The output should show logical nesting without skips.
+The output must show logical nesting without skips.

 - Screen reader test - Use heading navigation (H key in NVDA/JAWS) to move through headings.
-The structure should make sense.
+The structure must be logical.

-<h1>per page representing the main topic. - Starting at h2 or h3 — The first heading on a page should typically be
+<h1>per page.
+Multiple<h1>elements confuse screen readers and search engines. - Starting at h2 or h3: The first heading on a page must be

 <h1>.
-Starting at a lower level implies missing parent sections. - Using divs with heading roles —
+Starting at a lower level breaks the hierarchy. - Using divs with heading roles:

 Heading order issues often appear alongside: